 A recent Cisco annual report projects that by 2022, there will be almost a million minutes of video on the internet and that 82% of all consumer web traffic will be from video.
 It’s important to invest time in creating a promotion video and you shouldn’t underestimate its power.
 At the same time, it doesn’t need to be a Hollywood production.

 Although investing in a quality video is worth considering if you have the funds, a low budget shouldn’t deter you.
-Check out some top tips on creating a video on a budget.
 Ensure they are not too technical and easily understandable for people from a variety of backgrounds.

 4. Improve your discovery

 Depending on your app and how you plan to go-to-market, you will need different strategies.
 You may or may not wish to list your merchant app in an app store but, as the graph below shows there are multiple channels by which users discover apps: